bradhowes/AUv3Template/README.md

 name of the new project:

 ```
-% python3 build.py MyEffect
+% python3 build.py MyEffect sub-type
 ```

-It creates new folder called `../MyEffect` and populates it with the files from the template.
+The two values given to `build.py` represent the new _name_ of the project and app, and the unique 4-character subtype for the effect.
+It creates new folder called `../MyEffect` and populates it with the files from this template.
 Afterwards you should have a working AUv3 effect and delivery apps.
+All files with `__NAME__` in them will be replaced with the first argument given to `build.py` (e.g. "MyEffect"), and all text files will be edited so that all places with the string `__NAME__` and `__SUBTYPE__` are replaced with the values you provided.

 To successfully compile you will need to edit [Configuration/Common.xcconfig](Configuration/Common.xcconfig) and change `DEVELOPMENT_TEAM` to your Apple developer account so you can sign the binaries.
+You should also adjust other settings as well to properly identify you and/or your company.

 There are additional values in this file that you really should change, especially to remove any risk of collision with other AUv3 effects you may have on your system.